It’s July and time to take a break.

 - Rethink your routine.
 Changing your schedule stimulates your brain and helps you access new ways of thinking.
 Take the trip you’ve always said you wanted.
 Travel reaffirms that people are people wherever you go.
 And exposure to new cultures helps you broaden your experience and perspective, enhancing your value to your team.
 Sometimes, however, altering your routine places you smack in the middle of another one, as this New York Times article notes about photographing our vacation memories.

 - Reflect.
 Humans are the only animal on the planet capable of reflection.
 Yet schedules filled with urgent activity can hinder reflection.
 Time away from the hustle and bustle of work provides a rare opportunity to slow down, unwind and get in touch with ourselves.
-A relaxed brain invites us to reflect on larger, more purposeful matters.
+But do note that you cannot spend all your money on vacation.
+Some people go overboard with vacation property investments and in the end, try to cancel wyndham timeshare or similar ones due to its high maintenance costs!

 - Raise the bar on productivity.
 If the first six reasons haven’t convinced you to take a break from the office, then consider this: Your most productive day at work is the day before you leave for an extended trip.
 You’re ruthlessly focused on your most important priorities.
 You’re just as focused on dismissing items that don’t merit your valuable time.
 You minimize idle chit-chat and get down to business.
 So schedule a break from work to get those final items checked off your list.